 Our recruiters at Hays advise candidates to talk through their CV from back to front.
 This way you will be able to tell your story of development, usually starting from the highest point of education (i.e. university), to the jobs listed on your CV until the present day.
-As mentioned in our previous blog ‘what job seekers need to know about social media’, it is important to check that your CV aligns with your online professional profiles such as LinkedIn before the interview.
+It is important to check that your CV aligns with your online professional profiles such as LinkedIn before the interview.
 The hiring manager would have researched both before you arrived, and will be able to notice any gaps and inconsistencies if there are any.

 Chose which areas of your CV to focus on